CUVPOSA® IMPORTANT CONSUMER SAFETY INFORMATION

 - During this time it is important to stay in close contact with your child’s doctor, and tell the doctor about any side effects that your child has.
 See "Warnings".

-Inactive Ingredients citric acid, glycerin, natural and artificial cherry flavor, methylparaben, propylene glycol, propylparaben, saccharin sodium, sodium citrate, sorbital solution, and purified water.
+Inactive Ingredient: citric acid, glycerin, natural and artificial cherry flavor, methylparaben, propylene glycol, propylparaben, saccharin sodium, sodium citrate, sorbital solution, and purified water.